 The information log will then be disseminated to the matched Gas Supplier(s) and/or Electricity Supplier(s) using the Service Provider’s secure email portal.
 This web-based system is covered by a 256 bit encryption and is only accessible by the Service Provider’s clients with unique password access.
 Regular password changes are enforced.

-Each Gas Supplier and/or Electricity Supplier and Network Distributor will be provided with log on details where they can access the information logs matched to them only, in an email attachment.
-If necessary an organisation can have multiple users access their information logs.
+Each Gas Supplier and/or Electricity Supplier and Network Distributor will be provided with user log on details where they can access the information logs matched to them only, in an email attachment.
 This attachment will need to be downloaded and saved as appropriate within the Gas Supplier’s and/or Electricity Supplier’s system.
+The six largest suppliers in Great Britain, calculated by reference to the aggregate number of Electricity Metering Points and Gas Supply Points for which they are registered, may have up to 5 named users.
+The remaining Authorised Service Recipients, as detailed in Schedule 3, may have up to two named users.
+Authorised Service Recipients may request further users at their own cost.
+The total number of users across all Authorised Service Recipients will not exceed 450.

 The emails cannot be forwarded from the system externally.
 The Gas Supplier(s) and/or Electricity Suppliers are responsible for the timeliness of accessing the information from the portal.

 SCHEDULE 2